fabioyk/resume-template-practice/README.md

   * Inverted Triangle CSS was used as our CSS architecture and make our CSS scalable.
 * Flexbox
   * Flexbox was used extensively throughout the website, to create the desired layouts and make them easily responsive and mobile ready.

+## Demo
+You can check it up at https://fabioyk.github.io/resume-template-practice/